- Exercise on team working skills

 |4||Ability to work in a team||33%|

 Source: Association of Graduate Recruiters “Skills for Graduates in the 21st Century” www.agr.org.uk

-The ideas person suggests new ideas to solve group problems or new ways for the group to organize the task.
-They dislike orthodoxy and not too concerned with practicalities .
+The ideas person suggests new ideas to solve group problems or suggests new ways for the group to organize the task.
+They dislike orthodoxy and are not too concerned with practicalities.
 They provide suggestions and proposals that are often original and radical.
 They are more concerned with the big picture than with details.
-May get bored after the initial impetus wears off.
+They may get bored after the initial impetus wears off.
 See our lateral thinking skills page

 They may say